zanata/zanata-docker-files/zanata-server/README.md

 where `DB_IP` is IP address of `zanatadb`.
 You will need to type the Zanata Maridb password (defined in `ZANATA_MYSQL_PASSWORD`, default is `password`).

-This won't work if you haven't installed mysql localy and the zanatadb port isn't exposed.
+This won't work if you haven't installed mysql locally and the zanatadb port isn't exposed.
 To run the script alternatively direct inside of the container please first copy the admin-user-setup.sql file to the container and then run mysql inside of the container:

 ```sh